 So what exactly is stress?
 Where does it come from?
 What effects does it have on my body, and my soul?
 What can I do about it?
 To answer all of these, and more, we must first talk about the three types of stress, so we can adequately determine what type(s) we have, and then we can determine what to do about them.

-Let me start off by saying that there are lots of different ways of dealing with stress, this is not the only way.
+Let me start off by saying that there are lots of different ways of dealing with stresses, this is not the only way.

 Let us start by splitting stress into 3 different categories:

-- Mental stress-this is stress you usually feel in your head, although it can be felt anywhere in your body, and comes from someone or something either stopping you from doing something, or forcing you to do something you do not really want to do (but usually feel that you have to).
+- Mental stresses-this is type you usually feel in your head, although it can be felt anywhere in your body, and comes from someone or something either stopping you from doing something, or forcing you to do something you do not really want to do (but usually feel that you have to).

-- Spiritual stress-this comes from not doing something you know you really should do, or doing something you shouldn’t be doing.
+- Spiritual stresses -this comes from not doing something you know you really should do, or doing something you shouldn’t be doing.
 It’s more self-imposed than mental stress.

-Just knowing the three types of stress makes most people feel better already.
+Just knowing the three types of stresses makes most people feel better already.
 It also makes dealing with stress less of a Herculean task.

 So how do we deal with stress?
-In a nutshell, here’s the way to deal with the three different types of stress:
+In a nutshell, here’s the way to deal with the three different types: